ryanoasis/nerd-fonts/bin/scripts/README.md

 Note: Usually you need to call the scripts in this directory while actually being in this directory (i.e. `pwd = .../nerd-fonts/bin/scripts`).

+Shell scripts here require a halfway recent version of `bash`, i.e. at least version 4 which came out in 2009.<br />
+MacOS usually has a `bash` version 3; you can install a current version via Homebrew.

 * `archive-font-patcher.sh`: Archives the font patcher script and subscripts and the required source glyph files [1]
 * `archive-fonts.sh`: Creates the release zip file of one or more font(s) from existing `patched-fonts/` content [1]
 * `cheatsheet.sh`: Search for a glyph by part of its name [4]